How Long Does It Take to Pay Off a Student Loan

 Graduated Repayment Plan

-It usually spans about 10 years and up to 30 years for consolidation loans.
-It starts with lower monthly payments that go up every two years.
+It usually lasts about 10 years but can be extended up to 30 years for consolidation loans.
+The plan starts with lower monthly payments that rise every two years.

 Extended Repayment Plan

-This plan usually lasts for about 25 years.
-And offers either fixed or graduated payments that rise over time.
-To qualify for this repayment plan, you need more than $30,000 in outstanding direct or FFEL loans.
+This repayment plan generally spans about 25 years and offers either fixed payments or graduated payments that increase over time.
+To be eligible, you must have more than $30,000 in outstanding Direct or FFEL loans.

 Income-Driven Repayment Plans

-Income-driven repayment (IDR) plans for federal student loans have you pay off a percentage of your discretionary income for a fixed period.
+Income-driven repayment (IDR) plans for federal student loans have you pay off percentage of your discretionary income for a fixed period.
 After this time, any remaining loan balance will be forgiven.
-IDR plans to adjust payments based on your monthly income and your dependents, making them more affordable options.
+IDR plans adjust payments based on your monthly income and your dependants, making them more affordable options.

-Private student loan lenders decide the interest rates and repayment plans on their own.
-So, the length of time you have to repay the loan depends on what they offer you and the loan you choose.
+Private student loan lenders set their own interest rates and repayment terms, so the time it takes to repay your loan depends on the specific loan you choose and the options provided by the lender.

 Generally, private student loans offer repayment terms of up to 15 years or even longer.
 However, since many borrowers aim to repay their loans quickly, you can also come across private student loans with shorter terms, sometimes for as short as 5 years.